code-people/code-people.github.io/_posts/2022-12-01-jadu-forms.md

 ## Agenda:

-- 9:30-11:00 Code People Monthly Meeting
+- 9:30-10:10 Introduction to Jadu forms
+- 10:10-10:15 Break
+- 10:15-10:35 Jadu forms from the designer perspective
+- 10:35-11:00 Lightning talks

 ## Talk Descriptions:

 ### Introduction to Jadu forms (XFP) and Jadu workflow (CXM) - Kari Sweeney (OIT)

-The main features of Jadu forms and workflows.
+The main features of Jadu forms and workflows including a demo.
 How to get started.

 ### Jadu forms from the designer perspective- Tonu Mikk (DRC), Brian Hanson (CSE)